13 of the Best Free SERP Checkers (That are Actually Free)

 If you’re lower, you can work on your .
 If you’re higher, write adjacent content.

 How to Manually Track Your SERPs

-If you don’t want to pay for a SERP checker tool and don’t like any of the free resources above, you can do this for free.
+If you don’t want to pay for a SERP checker tool to keep tabs on your place in the search results and don’t like any of the free resources above, you can do this for free.
 You may have to anyways if none of the trackers provide historical data.

 Tracking your data is simple.

 - Create a Spreadsheet.
 Either Excel or Numbers (if you’re a Mac person) will work fine.
 Or, if you want it to be shareable, use sheets.
 A basic draft will do fine.